Jay-Madden/aeris/README.md

 ## General AGI assistant framework/playground

 Allows for easily adding and removing model integrated functions.
+And keeping track of a long stateful interaction with a given model.

 ### Example